-The Northern Continental Divide grizzly bear population in northwest Montana is one of six threatened populations identified in the US Fish and Wildlife Service's Grizzly Bear Recovery Plan.
+The Northern Continental Divide grizzly bear population\in northwest Montana is one of six threatened populations identified in the US Fish and Wildlife Service's Grizzly Bear Recovery Plan.
 The primary objectives of the Northern Divide Grizzly Bear Project were to develop a statistically rigorous estimate of grizzly bear population size and assess variation in the density of bears.
-LANDFIRE provided accurate data that covered the full study area at a resolution appropriate for multi-scale analysis that combined variables such as vegetation type and successional state.
-A resulting map is being used to evaluate the quality of grizzly bear habitat.
+LANDFIRE data supported multi-scale analysis at an appropriate resolution and scale, and provided land managers with sound information to map and evaluate grizzly bear habitat quality.
 Montana: Remote Sensing Rangeland Assessment